nicolasarmientor/morse-code-translator/README.md

 ---

 ## License
-This project is licensed under the MIT license - see the LICENSE file for details - you are free to use, modify, and distribute this project, provided that the original license and copyright notice are included.
+This project is licensed under the [MIT License](LICENSE) .You are free to use, modify, and distribute this project, provided that the original license and copyright notice are included.